hotrodorm/hotrod/hotrod-project/docs/docs-5/crud/README.md

 Employee values = new Employee();
 values.setBranchId(106);
 int count = this.employeeDAO.update(values, e,
-    e.branchId.in(6, 16).or(e.salary.ge(105))
+    e.branchId.in(6, 14).or(e.salary.ge(105))
 ).execute();
 ```

-The count value informs us how many rows were actually updated.
+The count value indicates how many rows were successfully updated.

 ### 9. Delete by Primary Key

-This method deleted a single row in a table that has a primary key.
-As such, this method is only available in tables with primary keys.
+This method deletes a single row from a table that has a primary key.
+Therefore, it is only available for tables with defined primary keys.

 For example: